MossValley/terminal_chess/notes.md

 Create board.square class => nodes

 * node system *
-- every location on the chess_board is a node that can have multiple children (the pieces)
+- every location on the chess_board is a node that can have multiple children of directly related squares
 - when a player.piece is selected all its @move_set and @attack_set are generated and for every board.position node that is generated, all player.pieces or enemy.pieces that have nodes associated with that are brought up

 ~ board.position node properties